 The Program Committee welcomes abstract submissions from individual members for presentation as part of a paper or poster session, or as part of the new lightning talks session(s).
 Types of individual submissions include:

-The new lightning talks session allows presenters to speak for six minutes on a topic and benefit from fourteen minutes of discussion after the presentation.
-Depending on the number of submissions and the number of abstracts accepted, there may be more than one session of lightning talks.
-The lightning talks will offer presenters the opportunity to explore broader new ideas in research and pedagogy, or to report on a very specific finding.
 Abstracts should present the key idea or contribution of the proposed talk, and should be no more than 60 words in length.
 Bibliographies are not required.
 These abstracts will be printed in the Abstract Book.
-Presenters can request AV equipment.
-Individuals may not submit an abstract for both a lightning talk and oral presentation of a paper or a poster.
+Presenters may request AV equipment.
+Individuals may not submit an abstract for both a lightning talk and another Program unit.

 The Program Committee welcomes paper submissions from individual members for oral presentation.
 A maximum of 20 minutes will be allotted for the delivery of accepted papers, and the Program Committee reserves the right to limit the audio/visual equipment requested.